 McDonald’s food might not be your healthiest choice, but being healthy isn’t the benefit McDonald’s is promising – it’s that you’ll love the taste of it.

-”The phrase ‘I’m lovin’ it’ is becoming part of the language,” said Larry Light, executive vice president and global chief marketing officer at McDonald’s, according to The New York Times.
+"The phrase ‘I'm lovin' it is becoming part of the language,” said Larry Light, executive vice president and global chief marketing officer at McDonald's, according to The New York Times

-How McDonald’s came up with the slogan?
+How did McDonald's come up with the slogan?

 McDonald’s held a competition between 14 international ad agencies, including the industry’s largest, but the winning firm is a small studio called Heye & Partner from Germany.